 National Association of Attorneys General

-Amie Ely is director of the National Attorneys General Training and Research Institute’s (NAGTRI) Center for Ethics and Public Integrity as well as NAGTRI program counsel.
+Amie Ely is director of the National Attorneys General Training and Research Institute’s (NAGTRI) Center for Ethics and Public Integrity.
 She is staff liaison for the National Association of Attorneys General (NAAG) Law Enforcement and Prosecutorial Relations Working Group.

 Amie received her undergraduate degree from Oberlin College, where she majored in psychology, biology, and neuroscience, and competed in the heptathlon as a member of Oberlin’s track and field team.